jakeleboeuf/jakeleboeuf.github.io/_posts/2015-12-4-the-kfc-hamburger-menu.markdown

 Yes, the chicken place.
 A new [KFC.com](http://kfc.com) launched a few weeks ago.
 And even if I didn't make it too far into the site, the nav menu icon animation caught my attention.
 It's simple, slick, and just snappy enough.

-I love how much character this little animation has.
+I love how much character this little guy has.

 <br>